dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

     AND x.RXCUI2 IS NULL;
 918 mappings (listed in null-rxcui.csv) dropped out.
 Now, the number of PDDI's in NDF-RT included in the analysis decreased dramatically from 129968 to 54503 PDDI's.
 Value for PDDI's in which the RxCUI is not null went down from 264068  to 111298.

-D-3 Analysis re-run to give the new results below, where overlap decreased from 4032 to 4014, set NDF-RT differences decreased from 125936  to 50489, and set WorldVista differences increased slightly from 41745  to 41763
+D-3 Analysis re-run.
+Overlap decreased from 4032 to 4014, set NDF-RT differences decreased from 125936  to 50489, and set WorldVista differences increased slightly from 41745  to 41763

 D-4 VA combo products (for example: ACETAMINOPHEN/DEXTROMETHORPHAN/DOXYLAMINE/PHENYLEPHRINE) also seem to inflate the VA dataset compared to WorldVista.
 Through the query below, these products were identified (listed in VA-combos.csv) and also taken out:
     SELECT c.CODE, r.RXCUI2, c.STR, r.RELA, r.RXCUI1, d.STR FROM rxnorm.RXNREL r